sytelus/nanuGPT/README.md

 ### Tokenization

-The code uses all cores and achieves 157k tokens/sec/core end-to-end.
-This corresponds to tokenizing OpenWebText in roughly 0.5hr on 128 core machine.
+The code uses all cores and achieves 65k tokens/sec/core end-to-end on Intel Xenon w5-3425 and 223k tokens/sec/core on Neoverse-v2.
+Typically you can tokenize OpenWebText in roughly 0.5hr on 128 core server-grade machine.

 ### Logging

-NanuGPT vastly improves on logging, i.e., we log everything we can!
+NanuGPT has huge focus on detailed logging, i.e., log everything we can!
 The idea is that once run is done, you can examine the log to do lot of post-hoc debugging.
-You can also enable Weights and Biases (wandb) by enabling in config and creating environment variable for `WANDB_API_KEY`.
+You can also enable Weights and Biases (wandb) by enabling in config and creating environment variable for `WANDB_API_KEY` and optionally `WANDB_HOST`.

 The consol logs are colored for quick glances.